 It is easy for medical bills to add up to more than your coverage limits, especially if there is more than one person involved in the accident.
-Umbrella insurance should not take the place of your car, home or business insurance, instead, it should be considered supplemental insurance that you add to it.
+Umbrella insurance should not take the place of your car, home, or business insurance, if applicable.
+Instead, you should consider it to be supplemental insurance that you add to other coverage.

 Do I Need Umbrella Insurance?

 Most people who are just starting out in a career do not need umbrella insurance.
 Once you purchase a home or begin to build assets, you should consider buying it.
 And if you own a small business or have accumulated significant wealth, you almost certainly should buy it.

 One sign it is time to buy umbrella insurance is, you have more in savings than your current homeowners or auto policy will cover for injury.

 You can purchase an umbrella policy at the same time you purchase your other kinds of insurance.
 This practice is known as bundling and can often help you save money on your premiums.

 If you own your own business, an umbrella policy will supplement the business insurance you should have in place.
 Court judgments can be a lot bigger for businesses than they would be for individuals.
 One small accident on your business property may be enough to shut you down permanently.

 As your business grows, you may want to increase your coverage.
 You can talk to your insurance agent to determine whether you need more coverage.
 A financial planner may also be able to advise you on the amount of coverage you need to protect your assets.

 Umbrella insurance becomes more important when you have built wealth and bought assets.
 Until you do this, you likely do not need to worry about getting the extra insurance.
 If you work for an employer, are a renter, and have only a small nest egg, you probably do not need umbrella insurance yet.